 When planning your sales development activities, you need to calculate Sales Lead Quantity to make predictions on revenues and scalability.

-If your Total Addressable Market is approximately 200,000 companies, buying a list of 2,000,000 leads doesn’t sound like a good outreach strategy.
+If your Total Addressable Market is approximately 200,000 companies, buying a list of 2,000,000 sales leads doesn’t sound like a good outreach strategy.
 First, you’re overpaying by ten times as much as you need to.
-Second, it’ll take too long to work even if done properly.
+Second, it’ll take too long to work even if done correctly.
 Lastly, any list naturally decays at 2-7% monthly (thanks to prospects naturally changing jobs, firings, retirements, or death).
 In our mythical example, this would mean at least ~430K of those 2M contacts will be invalid within a year.
 I’ll explain why in the next chapter of the blog.

 We suggest first using NAICS data for US companies.
 Here’s an example of information you can get: